 To find out more about Scott LaFee and read features by other Creators Syndicate writers and cartoonists, visit the Creators Syndicate website at www.creators.com.

-Photo credit: Ella at Unsplash
+Photo credit: Mishal Ibrahim at Unsplash

 View Comments